*The Redskins play two games (home and away) against NFC East opponents Dallas Cowboys, New York Giants and Philadelphia Eagles every season.

 Beginning in 2010, a change was made to how teams are paired in the schedule rotation to ensure that teams playing the AFC and NFC West divisions would not be required to make two west coast trips (e.g. at San Francisco and at Seattle), while other teams in their division had none (e.g. at St. Louis and at Arizona).

-Super Bowl LIII will be played Feb.
-3, 2019, at the Mercedes-Benz Stadium in Atlanta, Georgia.
+Super Bowl LIV will be played Feb.
+2, 2020, at the Hard Rock Stadium in Miami Gardens, FL.